 If “circling” happens one-on-one, I personally call that “coaching” or “being a friend”, not “circling”.
 Similarly, if “circling” happens in a group but one “leader” does a disproportionate share of the processing (the current Alethia style), and the whole group is not equally empowered to participate, then I call that “coaching in front of a group”, not “circling”.
 And what people apparently call “surrendered leadership” or “organic circles”, I call an “encounter group” or a “T group”.

 But I also believe however that the meaning of words is simply how people use and understand them.
-If the word “paranoid” has come to mean, in part, “unusually aware of something in an anxious way even when it doesn’t involve other humans” (as in, “I get totally paranoid of those wine glasses breaking in the dishwasher”), and if the word “savage” has come to mean “good” (“Yo on the reals fam that final episode was savage“), and if the word “literally” has also come to mean “figuratively” (“After he finally walked in, we were literally dying”), and listeners understand the intended meaning of those sentences, well, then each of those words has come to mean something new, beyond what they originally meant.
+If the word “paranoid” has come to mean, in part, “unusually aware of something in an anxious way even when it doesn’t involve other humans” (as in, “I get totally paranoid of those wine glasses breaking in the dishwasher”), and if the word “savage” has come to mean “good” (“Yo on the reals fam that final episode was savage“), and if the word “literally” has also come to also be a simple strengthening modifier (“After he finally walked in, we were literally dying”), and listeners understand the intended meaning of those sentences, well, then each of those words has come to mean something new, beyond what they originally meant.
 In that spirit, I also recognize that all those other forms of deeply authentic and present relating are also part of the current definition of “Circling”.

 John Thompson posted and wrote,